skx/pam_pwnd/README.md

 ## Compilation

-These are the the dependencies I expect you would need for compiling the project:
+These are the dependencies I expect you would need for compiling the project:

 * For fetching a remote URI we use `libcurl`:
   * `apt-get install libcurl4-gnutls-dev`